prestodb/presto/presto-docs/src/main/sphinx/functions/math.rst

     Compute the Chi-square cdf with given df (degrees of freedom) parameter:  P(N < value; df).
     The df parameter must be a positive real number, and value must be a non-negative real value (both of type DOUBLE).

+.. function:: laplace_cdf(mean, scale, value) -> double

+    Compute the Laplace cdf with given mean and scale parameters:  P(N < value; mean, scale).
+    The mean and value must be real values and the scale parameter must be a positive value (all of type DOUBLE).

 .. function:: normal_cdf(mean, sd, value) -> double

     Compute the Normal cdf with given mean and standard deviation (sd):  P(N < value; mean, sd).